I have a riddle for you… What could possibly be more Icelandic than PUFFINS?

 Join the conversation by leaving a comment below.
 Many beautiful people like you come here for inspiration.
 Your story may help someone else have an important insight.

-Thank you for showing up and sharing your heart courageously in these conversations.
-Hearing your stories means more to me than you will ever know.
+Thank you for showing up and sharing your heart in these conversations.
+Hearing your stories means so much to me.